-- In each project manual level complete a minimum of four (4) different activities.
+- In each project manual level, it is recommended to complete a minimum of four (4) different activities.
 These activities can include the "Feline Adventures" activities. - Complete one (1) level in three (3) years (you will use the books according to your grade as of January 15 of the current year). - 4-H'ers who have taken the cat project for two (2) or more years are recommended to complete a poster.
 First year cat project members may complete a poster if desired.
-All posters must follow poster rules, Page 30, #15.
+All posters must follow poster rules, Page 30, #14.
 All posters check-in on the Sunday before the fair.
-See fairbook for details. - If requirements are NOT fulfilled, your cat will be ineligible for a ribbon higher than a blue. - The Champion Junior, Intermediate, and Senior poster will be eligible for exhibit at the State Fair.
+See fairbook for details. - The Champion Junior, Intermediate, and Senior poster will be eligible for exhibit at the State Fair.
 A Grand Champion animal poster will be selected from all eligible Champion animal posters. - 4-H'ers whose cats are eliminated due to health standards (See Veterinary rules) are still eligible to participate in the Cage Decorating & Cat Knowledge contests.